woz-u/DS-Student-Resources/DS110-Final-Project/DS110-Syllabus.md

 # DS110 Final Project

 **Course Description:** The Group Project course combines each part of the program into a group project for the student.
-Each student will work together as a team member for the group project, which includes daily scrum meetings to cover tasks and progress while working separately to complete them.
+Each student will work together as a team member for the group project including daily scrum meetings to cover tasks and progress (while working separately) to complete assigned tasks.
 The final group project is due at the end of the course.

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>